Assuming you’re old enough and your memory hasn’t quite given up the ghost, can you remember how you would have purchased a car 15 years ago?

 Nowadays, it’s estimated that 48% of B2B purchases involve more than four individuals, so clearly there are more minds to convince in the final decision.

 Want to learn more about buyer behaviours?
 Check out our next blog Aligning Your Content with the Prospect Buying Cycle.

-Or why not come along to our free Seminar.
+Or why not download our latest e-book.